 OKYO Pharma Limited Prices $5.3 Million Offering of ADSs

-LONDON, March 13, 2023 (GLOBE NEWSWIRE) -- OKYO Pharma Limited OKYOOKYO)) ("OKYO Pharma" or the "Company"), a biotechnology company focused on the discovery and development of novel molecules to treat inflammatory dry eye diseases ("DED") and ocular pain, announced the pricing of a reasonable best efforts public offering of 3,503,665 American Depositary Shares (the "ADSs") at a public offering price of $1.50 per ADS.
+/EIN News/ -- LONDON, March 13, 2023 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (Nasdaq: OKYO, LSE: OKYO) (“OKYO Pharma” or the “Company“), a biotechnology company focused on the discovery and development of novel molecules to treat inflammatory dry eye diseases (“DED”) and ocular pain, announced the pricing of a reasonable best efforts public offering of 3,503,665 American Depositary Shares (the “ADSs”) at a public offering price of $1.50 per ADS.
 The gross proceeds to the Company from this offering are expected to be approximately $5.3 million before deducting offering expenses.
 The offering is expected to close on March 15, 2023, subject to customary closing conditions.

 OKYO Pharma intends to use the net proceeds of the offering to advance OK-101 to fund the initial Phase 2 clinical trial of OK-101 in DED patients, and the remaining proceeds for working capital and other general corporate purposes.